jp3tty/School_District_Analysis/README.md

 After the our initial analysis was completed, the district determined that all 9th grade math and reading scores from Thomas High School (THS) was inaccurate and asked to have it withdrawn.
 Using the Jupyter notebook, the reading and math scores values for Thomas High School's 9th grade population (461 students) was located and remove.
 Below we will disclose the results of the analysis and discuss the impact that removing the scores had overall.

 ## Results
+### Global Impact

-As seen below, there was little impact to the scores, percentages, and overall passing rate for the 15 schools.
+As seen below, removing THS's 9th grade scoresmakes little impact to the scores, percentages, and overall passing rate for the 15 schools.

 The initial district summary:
 ![initial district summary](https://github.com/jp3tty/School_District_Analysis/blob/main/Images/initial_district_summary.PNG)